XinnuoXu/CVAE_Dial_CGate/README.md

 * `devel.dial.jsons.txt`
 * `test.dial.jsons.txt`

-as the split ratio `97:1:1:1` with format one dialogue per line
+as the split ratio `97:1:1:1` with format of one dialogue per line

 ```
 ["utterance 1", "utterance 2", "utterance 3"...]